Egg yolk for cats: healthy or dangerous?

 4. Benefits of egg yolk for cats

-- Immune system: Vitamins A and D strengthen the immune system.
+- Immune system: Vitamins A and D strengthen the body's defenses.

-- Joints & muscles: Proteins and fatty acids promote mobility and muscle building.
+- Joints & muscles: Proteins and fatty acids promote mobility and muscle growth.

-- Digestion: Natural fats in the egg yolk support healthy intestinal flora.
+- Digestion: Natural fats in egg yolks support a healthy intestinal flora.

 When is egg yolk particularly useful?